grafana/grafana-plugin-repository/README.md

 	- The remaining questions help us determine the [signature level](https://grafana.com/docs/grafana/latest/plugins/plugin-signatures/#plugin-signature-levels) for your plugin.
 1. Click **Submit**.

-After you have submitted your plugin, we run an automated validation of your plugin to make sure it adheres to our guidelines.
+After you have submitted your plugin, we run an automated validation to make sure it adheres to our guidelines.
 Once your submission passes the validation, it's placed in a review queue.

 All submissions are manually inspected by a plugin reviewer.
 For every new plugin, we perform a manual review that includes the following checks: